jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This constant race to invent, learn, and use technologies resembles the board game chutes and ladders.
 The game is played on a board with gridded boxes with a number of "ladders" and "chutes" that connect two boxes.
 The object of the game is to navigate one's game piece from start to finish.
 Ladders help advance faster while chutes hinder progress.

-In Nature the environment is always changing, and lifeforms must evolve to keep up.
+We already know that in Nature the environment is always changing, and lifeforms must evolve to keep up.
 In this respect, each chapter in the story of Life, is a game of chutes and ladders.
+The board is the environment, and the players are the lifeforms competing to survive.

 Every adaptation stars on the same starting line and advances up the board as quickly as possible.
 Improving existing adaptions is relatively straight-forward but slow-going, and so take many "boxes" of iterations to advance through.
 Great innovation saves much time, so is like climbing a ladder, while complancency sends the player back several boxes, so is like hitting a chute.